 Projecting emotions onto objects is an odd quirk of being human.
 Items themselves can evoke memories from their shape, feel and smell.
 Some are special and good.
 Some are unpleasant or weak.
-Separating meaningful items (even if they aren’t useful) into keep and toss piles can be a stressful and energy sucking process.
+Separating meaningful items (even if they aren’t useful) from sentimental clutter can be a stressful and energy-sucking process.

 In fact, sentimental clutter is usually listed as a separate category of organization.
 It’s so hard to decide what stays and what goes.

 - Christine Kell: “I put my prom dress on one last time, took a picture, and shared it on Facebook,” says Kell.
 “People laughed and commented, and that made it easier to get rid of the dress — because it’s really all about your relationships and sharing the memory.”
 (Source)

 - Marie Kondo: “Hold each item in your hands, as close to your heart as possible,” she says.
 “And then, pay close attention to how your body responds.
 When something sparks joy, you should feel a little thrill running through your body, as if your body is somehow slowly rising up to meet the item, embracing it even.”
 (Source)

 - Joanna Gaines: While going through her kids’ baby clothes, she kept her favorites and tucked them each in a container with a note, “in case they are sentimental like their mama,” she writes on Insta Stories.
 (Source)

 How to Deal with Sentimental Clutter

 My process for sentimental clutter is a little different.
 I go through a process that allows me to identify my emotions and determine what space the objects have in my life.
 Below are the steps I take to assess each item.